John Biggar.com : Climbing Instructor and Guidebook Author

 Climbing at Meikle Ross, sea cliffs near Kirkcudbright

-*** JFMAMJJASOND 28, 38, 14, 3 Huge sea-cliffs with a great atmosphere but some dubious rock in places and lots of lichen.
-Routes from 10-60m long.
+*** JFMAMJJASOND 28, 38, 14, 3 Huge sea-cliffs with a great atmosphere.
+Some very good routes but also some dubious rock in places and lots of lichen.
+Routes are from 10m to 60m high.

 Merrick Icefalls

-*** JFMAMJJASOND Grades II-VI Big 200m icefalls that rely only on a good 3-4 day freeze.
-Snow is not necessary for many routes.
+**** JFMAMJJASOND Grades I-VI Big 200m icefalls that rely only on a good 4-6 day freeze.
+Snow is not really necessary to climb many of the routes, but snow on the plateau may help them to form.
+Usually best in March.

 Mull of Galloway